+The first detox cleansing fast I did gave me amazing results!
+I'm a fan.
 I did a 3 week fast as an act of desperation; at the time I was struggling with pain from degenerative joint problems and on the brink of taking time off from my medical practice to figure out what to do.
 One of the alternative health practitioners I know here in Northern California (of which there are of course many) encouraged me to try a cleansing fast first.
 Instead of phoning my disability insurance agent, I did a 3 week cleanse.
-By day 5 of the cleanse, I was absolutely and totally pain free!
+By day 5 of the detox cleansing fast, I was absolutely and totally pain free!
 I slept through the night without being woken up with pain, I could bend over without pain, nothing ached-frankly it was a surprising and welcome miracle.

 At that point, I knew my musculoskelatal pain problem was somehow related to my diet.
 Apparently my pain was caused by something reversible that was happening around my degenerative joint areas (probably inflammation) and not the structural joint issues themselves.
 This was 2 years ago and since then I’ve been able to turn my pain on or off like a light switch with my diet.
 I’ve worked hard to figure out what dietary choices bother me and what I can tolerate.
 Pain is highly motivational and I’m pretty dedicated to maintaining a diet that controls my pain.
 (I’ve posted some of what I’ve learned in prior blog posts) I’m not perfect at avoiding foods that trigger my pain however, so doing a shorter cleansing ‘detox’ fast is a good way for me to reset my body.
 It’s much like how cleaning out my garden shed or cleaning out my email box keeps me focused and productive.
 I sustain a cleanse for anywhere from 1 day to 3 weeks.